 German BMX Magazine "BMX SPECIAL" saw the day of light.
 Its "redakteur" was Mr. Aris Donzelli (working for a German TV company).

-Seen here a picture taken in 2011 during a reunion in Spain, of mr. Joan Ventura, "father" of Spanish BMX.
-On the left mr. Didac Redondo a close associate of Joan in the early days of BMX in Spain.
-The year before, Joan visited Gerrit Does in Waalre to gether informationabout race rules and organisation in general.
+Seen here a picture taken in 2011 during a reunion in Spain, of Mr. Joan Ventura, "father" of Spanish BMX.
+On the left Mr. Didac Redondo a close associate of Joan in the early days of BMX in Spain.
+The year before, Joan visited Gerrit Does in Waalre to gether information about race rules and how to organise BMX events in general.
 Later on the Spanish organisation would become part of the I.BMX.F. and got involved in organising a leg of the European Championship.

 May 5th. letter from Mr. Mark Baumann of VECTOR BMX USA.

-Mark promoting his product, his bike being used in free-style by Bob Haro, was looking for a European distributor.
+Mark promoting his product, his bike being used in free-style by Bob Haro.
+He was looking for a European distributor.
 Mark asked me to pass on this information and so I did.
 The result was that he did find a distributor in Holland for his products.
-Some time later Bas de Bever would ride a Vector bike for some time.
+Some time later Bas de Bever (NED) would ride a Vector bike for some time.